 ROC also offers motorcycle tours that will take you on an adventure of a lifetime to explore the back-roads of Southeast Kentucky.
 Enjoy stops along the way to admire the natural beauty that southern and eastern Kentucky has to offer.

 Livingston is your gateway to the Daniel Boone National Forest trail systems and Kentucky’s longest trail The Sheltowee Trace (269 miles).

 Hike or bike your way following the steps of Kentucky’s earliest pioneers or ride our scenic county roads of the 1900’s through the Daniel Boone National Forest.
 The Rockcastle River travels through and alongside the Daniel Boone National Forest making it one of the most pristine canoe and kayak tips in Kentucky.

-Stop by the Livingston Visitor Center located in downtown on US 25 across the street from the Trail Head.
-At this location you can rent bikes and pick up information about all of the outdoor adventure in the area.
+Stop by the Livingston Visitor Center, open 9am-4pm Monday-Saturday (hours vary during winter months), located in downtown on US 25 across the street from the Trail Head.

 Discover the beautiful trails of the Daniel Boone National Forest on horseback.
 Hills and streams are plentiful.
 Outstanding scenery and wildlife are abundant.
 Organized rides with guides are held several times a year.
 Good family fun with many different campsites available.
 48 sites with electric & water, numerous primitive sites, showers and restrooms, a covered shelter with kitchen, stables also available.
 Open year round.
 Reservations Required.

 Contact: 606-308-5900 or 606-758-4706